GM Recall Highlights Need for Collision Coverage

 Keep up to Date on Car Recalls

 The GM recall was widely covered by media everywhere, but not all car safety recalls are so widely talked about.
 As a matter of fact, car recalls are amazingly frequent.
-Make sure you never miss a recall notice by checking out the NHTSA Car Recalls & Defects page, and read how car recalls can damage car brands.
+Make sure you never miss a recall notice by checking out the NHTSA Car Recalls & Defects page.

 Buying auto insurance can be a confusing and disoriented process.
 We want to make sure that our users can make informed choices about their car insurance, selecting from as many options as possible.
 Read our Auto Insurance Buying Guide to educate yourself before you start a quote.